 *This product is currently available only in Maryland and Massachusetts.

-*By clicking the “Submit” button below, you authorize NRG Home and its solar installation partners to contact you for marketing purposes at the telephone, email address or mobile number you entered using automated telephone technology including auto-dialers and text messages, even if your telephone or mobile number is currently listed on any state, federal, or corporate “Do Not Call” list.
-You also authorize NRG Home to share your contact information and monthly electricity consumption (if applicable) with one of our solar installation partners for purposes of developing a proposal.
+*By clicking the “Submit” button below, you authorize NRG, and its sales and installation partners to contact you for marketing purposes at the telephone, email address or mobile number you entered using automated telephone technology including auto-dialers and text messages, even if your telephone or mobile number is currently listed on any state, federal, or corporate “Do Not Call” list, for the purposes of discussing NRG’s home energy solutions.
+You also authorize NRG to share your contact information and monthly electricity consumption with our sales and installation partners for the purposes of discussing NRG’s home energy solutions.
 You are not required to give your consent as a condition of purchase.